nsrun/Todo_app_using_django/README.md

-Certainly!
-Here's a sample description for your GitHub repository titled "Todo_app_using_django-main".
-You can copy and customize it as needed:

----

 # Todo App Using Django

 This is a simple **Todo List application** built with **Django**, a high-level Python web framework.
 The project demonstrates how to create, read, update, and delete (CRUD) tasks using Django's powerful features, along with HTML and CSS for styling.